Fblaze1/Desmos-Table-Manipulation-Toolkit/README.md

 ### What it does

-returns the first item in the list of expressions that have the target `id` (`expressionId`)
+Returns the first item in the list of expressions that have the target `id` (`expressionId`)

 ### Notes

-desmos enforces id uniqueness so the first matching item will also be the only matching item
+Desmos enforces id uniqueness so the first matching item will also be the only matching item

 </details>